google/nsjail/README.md

 </pre>

 ### More info

-To see the command-line options, simply type:
+The options should be self-explanatory, and these are available with:

 <pre>
 ./nsjail --help
 </pre>

-The options should be self-explanatory

 <pre>
 Usage: ./nsjail [options] -- path_to_command [args]